evennia/evennia/docs/source/Contributing-Docs.md

             self.caller.msg(self.args.strip())
 ```
 Here, `:linenos:` turns on line-numbers and `:emphasize-lines:` allows for emphasizing certain lines
 in a different color.
-The `:caption:` shows an instructive text and `:name:` is used to reference this
+The `:caption:` shows an instructive text and `:name:` is used to reference
+this
 block through the link that will appear (so it should be unique for a give document).

 > The default markdown syntax will actually generate a code-block ReST instruction like this
 > automatically for us behind the scenes.
-The automatic generation can't know things like emphasize-lines
+The automatic generation can't know things like emphasize-
+lines
 > or caption since that's not a part of the Markdown specification.

 # Technical

-Evennia leverages [Sphinx][sphinx] with the [recommonmark][recommonmark] extension, which allows us to write our
+Evennia leverages [Sphinx][sphinx] with the [recommonmark][recommonmark] extension, which allows us
+to write our
-docs in light-weight Markdown (more specifically [CommonMark][commonmark], like on github) rather than ReST.
+docs in light-weight Markdown (more specifically [CommonMark][commonmark], like on github) rather
+than ReST.
-The recommonmark extension however also allows us to use ReST selectively in the places were it is more
+The recommonmark extension however also allows us to use ReST selectively in the places were it is
+more
 expressive than the simpler (but much easier) Markdown.

-For [autodoc-generation][sphinx-autodoc] generation, we use the sphinx-[napoleon][sphinx-napoleon] extension
+For [autodoc-generation][sphinx-autodoc] generation, we use the sphinx-[napoleon][sphinx-napoleon]
+extension
 to understand our friendly Google-style docstrings used in classes and functions etc.